raphael-correa-ng/authenticated-fullstack-starter/README.md

 #### Other features

-The Docker configurations here implements a way to use local Maven dependencies during build.
+The Docker configurations here implement a way to use local Maven dependencies during build.
 See `back/DockerFileWithDepedency`.

-In oder for this to work, the Docker files needed to be directly under `back/`, not inside each microservice - because Docker does not allow accessing files outside the working directory.
+In oder for this to work, the Docker files needed to be directly under `back/`, not inside each microservice, because Docker does not allow accessing files outside the working directory.

+This is a valid approach, but in production, it's recommended to use a remote artifact repo, such as JFrog's Artifactory.

 <hr>